-The following Board members belonged to the Compensation Committee as of March 9, 2016:
+The following Board members belonged to the Human Resources and Compensation Committee as of March 9, 2017:

 - Paul Ehrnrooth (Chairman)

+- Ingrid Jonasson Blank

 - Inka Mero

 - Peter Sjölander

-All the members of the Compensation Committee are independent of the Company and the majority of them are also independent of the Company's significant shareholders.
-The Compensation Committee convened five times in 2016 and the attendance of members at meetings was 100%.
-In 2016, the Compensation Committee discussed the Company's compensation framework and bonus structure.
+All the members of the Human Resources and Compensation Committee are independent of the Company and the majority of them are also independent of the Company's significant shareholders.
+The Human Resources and Compensation Committee convened 12 times in 2017 and the attendance of members at meetings was 100%.
+In 2017, the Human Resources and Compensation Committee focused on the preparing for the appointment of the new President and

+CEO and certain other Group leadership positions and also discussed the Company's compensation framework and bonus structure.